somya1212/somya1212/README.md

+![](https://komarev.com/ghpvc/?username=somya1212&color=79b8ff)

 ## Hello, folks! :woman:

-![](https://komarev.com/ghpvc/?username=somya1212&color=79b8ff)

-### Welcome to my Github Profile.🤩

-- 🎓 I'm a Software Engineer Intern at Dell Technologies.🚀
+I am from India and currently working as a Software Engineer Intern at Dell Technologies, Bangalore.
+I am passionate about learning and sharing knowledge as much as I can.
-- 💻 I'm learning **Data Analysis** and **Machine Learning** and would like to explore more in this field.
-- :octocat: I look forward to more and more *Open Source Project Contributions*.
+I'm interested in **Machine Learning** and would like to explore more in this field.
+I look forward to more and more *Open Source Project Contributions*.
-- ✨I'm also fond of **UX Research and Designing** and would love to work with a team to solve real- world problems.